Our rating(3.2/5)

 AIBMS – or First Data, to be precise – will give you an interchange++ fee structure where transaction fees depend on the brand and type of debit or credit card.
 Usually, this is a percentage rate (e.g. 1%-3%) plus a fixed fee in some cases (e.g. €0.01-€0.15) with a fixed authorisation charge added on top (e.g. €0.02).
 Domestic consumer debit cards by Visa and Mastercard tend to have the lowest rates, whereas foreign, premium credit cards have the highest fees.

-You may be offered a simpler pricing structure if the monthly card turnover is relatively small, but this usually means a higher fixed rate per transaction.
-Accepting American Express requires an extra contract with separate transaction fees.
+You may get a simpler pricing structure if the monthly card turnover is relatively small, but this usually means a higher fixed rate per transaction.
+American Express requires an extra contract with separate transaction fees.

 Various monthly charges apply as well, mainly for card machine rental, software features (for Clover in particular), PCI compliance and the merchant account.
-If you’re using a mobile terminal, you may also pay for SIM card usage.
+Mobile terminal users may also pay for SIM card usage.

-There are also fixed costs for things like chargebacks and setting up.
-You can expect to pay extra if a terminal needs a replacement or repairs.
+There are fixed costs for things like chargebacks, setting up and if a terminal needs replacing or repairs.

-If you decide to leave the contract early, an early termination fee applies which could amount to hundreds of euros if there are several months/years left on the contract.
+An early termination fee applies which could amount to hundreds of euros, if there are several months or years left on the contract when you cancel it.

 The ‘Insight’ web portal for viewing transactions and reports is free to use, but we’ve seen a €7 monthly charge for the luxury of getting paper statements.